 Rainbow Knock Out measures about 3 to 4 feet tall when mature, with a similar width.
 It can get bigger than that in some regions and/or under the right growing conditions, however.
 To manage its size, prune it in spring and/or in early summer.
 Where should you make your pruning cut?
-Make it down to a leaf or to a bud that is pointing away from the center of the plant, to keep the shrub's branching pattern airy, rather than having too much going on in the middle.
+Make it down to a leaf or to a bud that is pointing away from the center of the plant, to keep the shrub's branching pattern airy, rather than having too much in the middle.
 For the same reason, prune off branches that are rubbing against each other during your spring or early-summer pruning.
 Feel free to prune off dead branches at any time.

 06 of 07

 If 'Rainbow' doesn't excite you, try another bush in this series of repeat bloomers: the 'Blushing' Knock Out rose.
 This kind bears fragrant, semi-double, pink flowers.
 It becomes 3 to 4 feet tall and 3 to 4 feet wide.
 As with 'Rainbow', no deadheading is required.

 In addition to basic spring pruning done every year to maintain size, you should perform a rejuvenation pruning on Knock Out roses every other year in late winter.
 All you need to do is prune out a third of the oldest branches.
 Doing so will channel energy into creating healthy new branches.
 As blooming pauses on a Knock Out rose bush during the course of the growing season, feed with a balanced rose fertilizer.

 07 of 07